 Kingsford Legal Centre is a law clinic attached to the Faculty of Law.
-The Centre provides a clinical teaching environment for law students.
+The Centre provides a clinical teaching environment for law students and social work students.
 The students assist the Centre lawyers acting for members of the local community unable to afford legal assistance.